dhanyamd/video-calling/backend/knowledge/export.md

 ### "Export Failed: Size Exceeded"
 - **Cause**: Trying to export too many rows in a format with row limitations
-- **Solution**:
+- **Step-by-Step Solution**:
-  1. Switch to XLSX format for datasets between 10,000 and 100,000 rows
+  1. **Switch to XLSX format** (recommended for datasets between 10,000 and 100,000 rows):
+     - Look for the Format section on the export form
+     - Select the "XLSX" radio button instead of "CSV"
+     - Click "Generate Export" again
-  2. Apply filters to reduce the dataset size
+  2. **Alternative: Apply filters** to reduce the dataset size:
+     - Use the Date Range fields to select a smaller time period
+     - This will reduce the number of rows in your export
-  3. Break the export into multiple smaller exports
+  3. **Alternative: Break into smaller exports**:
+     - Export data in smaller date ranges (e.g., monthly instead of yearly)
+     - Combine the files afterward if needed

 ### "Export Failed: Permission Denied"
 - **Cause**: User doesn't have sufficient permissions for the requested data